Honours Bachelor of Business Administration (Automotive Management)

 The graduate has reliably demonstrated the ability to:

-- relate the functions and operations of the basic automotive components and related systems to the automotive sales and customer service environment;
+- relate the functions and operations of basic automotive components and related systems to the automotive sales and customer service environment;

 Practical Experience